jasonreiddev/Original-Portfolio/README.md

 2. **Configure.**

-    Add packages with '<code>npm install --save</code>' followed by the package name.
+    Add packages with '<code>yarn install --save</code>' followed by the package name.

     Add media via [Cloudinary](https://cloudinary.com/console/c-5efd2802d1af5a180a41cae9a4a86a/media_library/folders/391c080a206c2cca6c6dd6aaea482748)